 MIND THE HUMP

-On the north side of the Masons Corner junction, the hump is very pronounced.
+On the north side of the Masons Corner junction, the hump is very pronounced it has been called 'the Masons Corner Mountain'.
 If you stand on Masons Corner it won't be long before you hear a loud metallic noise as a lorry, bus or another large vehicle goes over the big bump.
-There have been reports that buses are being damaged and at lerast one has had to be towed away.
+There have been reports that buses are being damaged and at least one has had to be towed away.